How to Make Easy Freezer Jam Step by Step

 Making Freezer Jam

 The process itself is simple:

-5) Pour the pectin into the fruit and stir for a couple of minutes.
+- Pour the prepared pectin into the fruit and stir for a couple of minutes.

-6) Pour the jam into your containers, leaving a half-inch of "headspace" at the top.
+- Pour the jam into your containers, leaving a half-inch of "headspace" at the top to allow for expansion.
 Cover the containers and let them sit at room temperature for 24 hours.
 Label with the date and store in the fridge for up to three weeks or in the freezer for up to one year.

 As the name implies, freezer jam is meant to be stored in the freezer.
 In fact, it will keep beautifully in the freezer for up to a year.
 You can also keep freezer jam in the refrigerator for up to three weeks.
 Just remember never to keep freezer jam at room temperature, or it will spoil.